capogreco/distributing-synthesis.fm/posts/240313_audioworklet_test.md

 For much of the 2010s, doing more sophisticated forms of synthesis than simple subtractive and rudimentary FM in the browser required [Script Processor Node](https://developer.mozilla.org/en-US/docs/Web/API/ScriptProcessorNode), which never really seemed to reach full maturity across the board, and in any case, became obsolete with the introduction of [Audio Worklet](https://developer.mozilla.org/en-US/docs/Web/API/AudioWorklet) in 2017.

-Currently, Audio Worklet is [almost globally implemented](https://caniuse.com/mdn-api_audioworklet), and currently stands as the best method for browser implementions of phase modulation, or other more esoteric forms of synthesis requiring access to individual samples.
+Currently, **Audio Worklet** is [almost globally implemented](https://caniuse.com/mdn-api_audioworklet), and currently stands as the best method for browser implementions of phase modulation, or any other more esoteric form of synthesis requiring access to individual samples.

-There are a handful of resources about Audio Worklet, including:
+There are a handful of resources about **Audio Worklet**, including:
 - the World Wide Web Consortium (W3C) [specification](https://webaudio.github.io/web-audio-api/#AudioWorklet)
 - Hongchan Choi's original 2017 blog post, [Enter Audio Worklet](https://developer.chrome.com/blog/audio-worklet)
 - Google Chrome Lab's [resource page](https://googlechromelabs.github.io/web-audio-samples/audio-worklet/)